Anusha0808/garden/content/index.md

 I am a third year student at [[Chennai Mathematical Institute]], and I am doing Bachelors in Mathematics and Theoretical Computer Science.

-Before my university, I was [[lost]] and then found by [[Informatics Olympiad]], which became my home and niche for roughly a year and a half.
+Before my university, I was [[lost]] and then found by [Informatics Olympiad](https://en.wikipedia.org/wiki/International_Olympiad_in_Informatics?useskin=vector), which became my home and niche for roughly a year and a half.
 During this time, I also got a chance to be in India's team for [[European Girls Olympiad in Informatics 2023]], and grabbed a bronze.